DaleLJefferson/codeplan/README.md

 # RepoQuery

-A tool to query your codebase using Anthropic's Claude with full file tree context and specified files.
+A tool to query your codebase using Anthropic's Claude with full file tree context and your whole repository as context.

+**Use the whole 200k token context window and full power of Claude 3.7 Extended Thinking.**

+- Ask questions about the codebase
+- Create a detailed implementation plan to hand to Cursor/Windsurf or another AI code editor

 ![Overview](https://github.com/DaleLJefferson/repoquery/blob/main/img/overview.png)